LA PLAGE $$

-The key note about La Plage is that it’s a bar first and a restaurant second.
+The key thing to note about La Plage is that it’s a bar first and a restaurant second.
 One of Hoi An’s most convivial spots, it’s the sort of place where patrons sit at the bar and chew the fat rather than scatter to distant tables.
 And, by day, its beach is as good as it gets.

 In the evenings, La Plage cranks up a great play list and the pub vibe begins.
 Sometimes a mob gathers, sometimes it’s quiet.
 The food (Vietnamese and French) has had mixed reviews and sometimes the table service can be patchy but, unless you’re in a rush, there’s nothing to worry about.